 De-esser might help with harsh “sssh” sound or in other words sibilance in your audio.

-Most of DAWs have de-esser built-in by default.
+Most DAWs have de-esser built-in by default.
 You can use it to reduce harsh sibilance.
 It is especially useful for people with higher pitch voice.

-Compression is a very important tool in audio editing process.
+Compression is a very important tool in the audio editing process.
 If you had an issue with your audio sounding too quiet then the answer is compression.